-SELLING UNITHOLDERS
+SELLING UNITHOLDER

-This prospectus relates to 6,000,000 common units that we have issued in connection with the closing of the Private Placement to the selling unitholders identified below, or their transferees, assignees or other successors-in-interest that may be named in any supplement to this prospectus.
+This prospectus relates to 11,275,546 common units that we issued in connection with consummation of the CPJV Contribution to the selling unitholder identified below, or its transferees, assignees or other successors-in-interest that may be named in any supplement to this prospectus.

-The following table sets forth information about the maximum number of common units that may be offered from time to time by each selling unitholder under this prospectus.
-The selling unitholders identified below may currently hold or acquire at any time common units in addition to those registered hereby.
-In addition, the selling unitholders identified below may sell, transfer, assign or otherwise dispose of some or all of their common units in private placement transactions exempt from or not subject to the registration requirements of the Securities Act.
-Accordingly, we cannot give an estimate as to the amount of common units that will be held by the selling unitholders upon termination of this offering.
-Information concerning the selling unitholders may change from time to time and, if necessary, we will supplement this prospectus accordingly.
+The following table sets forth information about the maximum number of common units that may be offered from time to time by the selling unitholder under this prospectus.
+The selling unitholder identified below may currently hold or acquire at any time common units in addition to those registered hereby.
+In addition, the selling unitholder identified below may sell, transfer, assign or otherwise dispose of some or all of its common units in private placement transactions exempt from or not subject to the registration requirements of the Securities Act.
+Accordingly, we cannot give an estimate as to the amount of common units that will be held by the selling unitholder upon termination of this offering.
+Information concerning the selling unitholder may change from time to time and, if necessary, we will supplement this prospectus accordingly.